john-itcsolutions/cheirrs/README.md

 The actual "Things" generating messages and signals are connected at the sites by raspberry-pi "edge" clients or similar (eg one of Canonical's Partners offers "Industrial Pi" with Ubuntu Certification, ready for the Ubuntu "Core" reduced-footprint Operating System).
 The administration of the IoT system occurs on the IoT dApps, connected by node-red as well as python-grpc to the server(s) and by the IOTA onboard client to the "Tangle" for event validation (as for the node-red cloud  server and the edge server).
 The IoT Admin dApp can be split effectively to allow networks to be under your own control and respomsibility.
 Both notification and actuation are possible, however with actuation, the response time of the system needs to be considered, as a cloud based server may not satisfy the sub-millisecond requirements of some machinery.
 Edge-based servers would need to handle such operations.
 The systems such as this are communicating Notifications to the Smart-Web Servers for database and blockchain recording purposes and to allow IoT Administrators to act as appropriate.
 Also the SmarWeb server will be able to direct an Enterprise Data Item received which requires IoT (Operationaal Technology) actuation (eg a Sales Order for manufacturing) to the Node-Red server to be introduced into a production line.
 Flexible manufacturing.
 That is, any electronic control required is provided either by the IoT devices themselves, or via components like Industrial Pi servers, locally, for groups of devices, but some types of initiation can occur through the Enterprise IT system.
 All communications are shielded securely on networks by Elastos Carrier, requiring the Carrier-Native and its Nodejs and Cordova "wrapper" packages to allow node.js and typescript apps to access Carrier.

-ITCSA chooses to implement the industrial version "node-red-industrial" of node-red.
+ITOTCCA chooses to implement the industrial version "node-red-industrial" of node-red.
 Both these packages enable the visual programming of connections between IoT devices, edge client/servers and the main IoT server in the cloud, including the specification of node.js functions and system calls to be generated upon events, all varietiies of networked intercommunications, ordering of connections, etc. The main differences between node-red and node-red-industrial are concerned with Industry 4.0 readiness, with the industrial version implementing such features as an interface for Bosch-Rexroth's ctrl-X automation-of-movement Operational Technology system, for factories of the future.

 Usually IoT notifications are dealt with on a "Report-by-Exception" basis, at the cloud level, however a continuous set of signals is often required at the edge level, to maintain control.